Help your kids better understand Aboriginal culture with one of these awesome activities.

-Go mud crabbing and gather food from the mangroves with brothers Linc and Brandon Walker at Cooya Beach, around 15 minutes’ drive north of Port Douglas, during this authentic tour.
-They will also teach you how to spear fish and share stories from their traditional land before returning to their family’s home to showcase Kuku Yalanji artefacts as they prepare the morning’s catch.
+Go mud-crabbing and gather food from the mangroves with brothers Linc and Brandon Walker at Cooya Beach, around 15 minutes drive north of Port Douglas, during this authentic tour.
+They will also teach you how to spearfish and share stories from their traditional land before returning to their family’s home to showcase Kuku Yalanji artefacts as they prepare the morning’s catch.

 Spend the weekend visiting sacred and significant sites in the area around Narooma on the NSW South Coast with Indigenous guide Dwayne ‘Naja’ Bannon-Harrison to learn more about the Yuin people’s creation stories, history and culture.
-The immersive tour also includes the rare opportunity to take part in traditional Aboriginal sunrise and beach ceremonies and yarning circles.
+The immersive tour also includes the rare opportunity to participate in traditional Aboriginal sunrise and beach ceremonies and yarning circles.

 Experience everything from didgeridoo workshops to boomerang painting and throwing and bush food tasting at this cultural centre.
 You can also see two award-winning presentations in its Gariwerd Dreaming theatre.
-The Gariwerd Creation Story depicts the Aboriginal legend of Tchingal the giant emu and Waa the crow and the formation of the Grampians/Gariwerd mountains, while Gariwerd a Cultural Landscape illustrates the geology, flora and fauna and Aboriginal and European history of the region.
+The Gariwerd Creation Story depicts the Aboriginal legend of Tchingal, the giant emu and Waa, the crow, and the formation of the Grampians/Gariwerd mountains, while Gariwerd, a Cultural Landscape illustrates the geology, flora and fauna and Aboriginal and European history of the region.